 I am a professor and the director of the computer engineering program at Milwaukee School of Engineering (MSOE).
-I also have the honor of advising three of MSOE's great student organizations, MSOE FIRST, the Art and Design Club, and Global Brigades' Public Health Brigade.
+I also have the honor of advising three of MSOE's great student organizations, the Art and Design Club, Global Brigades' Public Health Brigade, and the Developer Club.

 During the summers I am a DSP Research Engineer at Starkey Hearing Technologies in Eden Prairie, MN.
 While on sabbatical in 2018-2019, I worked with NVIDIA on deep learning applications to audio signal processing.
-My research includes deep learning based speech enhancement, beamforming, convex optimization, genetic algorithms, and spatialization.
+My research includes deep learning based speech enhancement and fall detection, beamforming, convex optimization, genetic algorithms, and spatialization.
 At Johnson Controls (19961998), I developed GIS and building control interface applications.
 I am an inventor on 7 US patents.

 I earned bachelor's degrees in electrical engineering and computer engineering from MSOE.
 I earned my master's degree and PhD in electrical engineering from the University of Michigan and the Executive Master in Business Administration (MBA) at the University of WisconsinMilwaukee.